 Buffalo Bills Honored with Health Advocate Award for Smoke-Free Policy

 BUFFALO, NY – The Buffalo Bills organization today received the Leonard Pleasant/New Voice Club Tobacco-Free Advocate of the Year Award for creating a smoke-free Ralph Wilson Stadium.
-The award was presented by the Erie-Niagara Tobacco-Free Coalition, Roswell Park Cancer Institute, and the American Cancer Society.
+The award was presented by the Erie-Niagara Tobacco-Free Coalition, Roswell Park Comprehensive Cancer Center, and the American Cancer Society.

 The annual award recognizes an organization or individual for exceptional and innovative contributions that have a positive and effective impact on tobacco control initiatives.

 The Bills recently announced changes to their Fan Behavior policy which included a ban on smoking throughout at their facility.

 “We applaud the Buffalo Bills administration for their strong leadership in the fight against tobacco use, the number one cause of preventable death in the United States,” said Andrew Hyland, PhD, Department of Health Behavior at Roswell Park Comprehensive Cancer Center.
 “The Buffalo Bills have taken a significant step to create a healthier, more family-friendly environment that protects everyone’s right to breathe clean, smoke-free air.”